 The National Canoe Safety Patrol's program is simple and effective.
 During the last weekend in April, all members are invited to upgrade their shore, boat, and in-water swift water rescue skills at a training weekend.
 During the May, June, July, and August each members serves two weekends on active patrols.
 Patrols occur on weekends and holidays through Labor Day.
-The National Park Service provides limited cabin space or a campsite for patrolling members at no cost to members or the National Canoe Safety Patrol.
+The National Park Service provides a campsite for patrolling members at no cost to members or the National Canoe Safety Patrol.

 The National Canoe Safety Patrol's training committee puts together a first rate program for all members.
 Join them in providing valuable services to the paddling community and have a great time doing it.